-The best time to hike up Clark Mountain is probably late fall (November, December) or late winter/early spring (February, March, early April).
+The best time to hike up Clark Mountain is probably fall (October, November) or late winter/early spring (late February, March, early April).
 During summer, temperatures are far too high.
 Clark Mountain is best hiked when there isn’t too much snow, which varies year by year.
-The best advice is to avoid Clark Mountain right after a snow storm.
+The mountain can also get muddy, so avoid after snowmelt or rain.